 You’ve decided that HR outsourcing can help your business grow, and you’re ready to hire a professional employer organization (PEO).
-But your HR staff – or person – isn’t thrilled.
+But your in-house HR team isn’t thrilled.

 What’s behind the resistance to HR outsourcing?

-One word: fear.
-What’s likely running through your HR manager’s mind:
+The following questions might be running through your HR manager’s mind:

 - Are they looking to reduce headcount?

 - How does this affect my job?

 - Am I going to be let go?

 - Do they think I can’t do my job?

 It’s natural for them to feel that way at first.
 The prospect of handing off their job responsibilities to an HR provider can feel threatening, which may even spark fear.

 But good, thoughtful conversations and guidance can help alleviate tension and anxiety.
 This is where your company’s leadership can prove invaluable, especially if they’re skilled at managing people through periods of change.